top of page

 AdobeStock_144747924.jpeg

-"While the discussion of death and dying may be challenging for many, I believe that it is an important part of the human experience.
-My goal is to alleviate the fear and discomfort that often surrounds these subjects, creating a safe space for exploration, understanding, and acceptance."
+"While conversations around death and dying can feel difficult, I believe they are an essential part of the human experience.
+My goal is to ease the fear and discomfort surrounding these topics by nurturing spaces and communities where exploration, understanding, and acceptance can take root."

 Neiasha D. K. Russell